perryprog/JMBlog/rules.md

 #### General
 - Cursing is fine, but by default there is a chat filter.
 You can toggle it with `/nofilter`
-- Abuse: it is not tolerated, and can result in a mute after one warning
+- Abuse: It is not tolerated, and can result in a mute after one warning, and escalate from there.
+This includes threats, profane insults, having the intention to annoy or make someone angry, being sadistic, and talking about controversial topics without minding other's opinions and experiences.
+Overall, be respectful and generally kind.
-- Threats: similar to abuse, it's also not tolerated.
-Smaller things, like telling someone that they are stupid/jerks/other things can result in a one hour mute, ruder things like telling someone to "kill themselves", "drink bleach", etc. can result in a once day ban.
-Threatening to kill someone, or DDOS them, or related will be a permaban.
+- Common Sense: Just have some common sense.
+Please.
 - Griefing: surprise, it's not allowed!
 Depending on the severity, you will get a warning → one to three day ban → perma ban
 - Inappropriate skins aren't allowed.
 You will get a warning → kick → one day ban (until you change your skin)

 #### JustCreative
-- Hacked clients are fine!
-But don't cheat with them, abuse their powers, etc. Also disable them in minigames.
 - Only Creators+ Can go in freebuild.
 End of story, no exceptions.